"

 What is a DMV administrative hearing?

-2. Was there probable cause to believe that you were driving while under the influence?
+• Did the officer have a lawful basis/reason to believe you were driving under the influence?

 Will a finding of guilt result in a jail sentence?